eddieantonio/vim-nehiyawewin/README.md

 **NOTE**: This plugin overrides many [default digraphs][] (mostly hiragana and katakana characters).
-I did this because the languages overridden already have established input methods on modern operating systems, and thus, the Vim's digraph feature is not necessary to write them.
+I did this because the languages overridden already have established input methods on modern operating systems, and thus, the Vim's digraph feature is not as vital to write them.

 [digraphs]: http://vimdoc.sourceforge.net/htmldoc/digraph.html